Business

 This is where the numbers start to diverge meaningfully.

-South Australians pay the highest electricity prices per kWh, while households in Victoria and Tasmania generally pay the lowest prices.
+South Australians pay the highest electricity prices per kWh, while households in Victoria and Tasmania generally pay the lowest.

-For this model, we use a national mid-range figure of $0.30/kWh — conservative enough to be representative across most states, and consistent with the Australian Energy Council's residential baseline of 39 cents per kWh for Australia's residential electricity rate.
-Owners with rooftop solar (a rapidly growing cohort) will pay significantly less, potentially as little as $0.05–$0.10/kWh in net terms during daylight charging hours.
+For this model, we use a national mid-range figure of $0.30/kWh — conservative enough to be representative across most states, and consistent with the Australian Energy Council's residential baseline of 39 cents per kWh.
+Owners with rooftop solar, a rapidly growing cohort, will pay significantly less, potentially as little as $0.05–$0.10/kWh in net terms during daylight charging hours.

 Calculating electric cart energy cost per round: